-Kiyohime Japanese Maple has attractive light green foliage which emerges burgundy in spring.
-The small deeply cut ferny palmate leaves are highly ornamental and turn outstanding shades of orange and coppery-bronze in the fall.
+Kiyohime Japanese Maple has attractive green foliage which emerges crimson in spring.
+The small deeply cut lobed palmate leaves are highly ornamental and turn outstanding shades of yellow, orange and coppery-bronze in the fall.
 Neither the flowers nor the fruit are ornamentally significant.

 Kiyohime Japanese Maple is recommended for the following landscape applications;

-Kiyohime Japanese Maple will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
-It has a low canopy with a typical clearance of 1 foot from the ground.
-It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.
+Kiyohime Japanese Maple will grow to be about 4 feet tall at maturity, with a spread of 6 feet.
+It tends to be a little leggy, with a typical clearance of 1 foot from the ground.
+It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.

-Kiyohime Japanese Maple makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
+Kiyohime Japanese Maple is a fine choice for the yard, but it is also a good selection for planting in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.